ANSWERS TO YOUR QUESTIONS

 A lot of folks are curious about the Blade Barber handheld skate sharpener.
 Here we answer some of your most frequently asked questions.
 If you don’t see what you’re looking for, please get in touch!

 ROH = Radius Of Hollow

 What Radius of Hollow does the Blade Barber apply to skates?

-The Blade Barber comes in a 7/16”, 1/2”, 5/8” and 3/4” Radius of Hollows.
+The Blade Barber comes in a 7/16”, 1/2”, 9/16″, 5/8”, 11/16″, 3/4” and 1″ ROHs.
+We can make you a custom radius between 7/16″ and 1″ – See our custom radius option on our website.
 All models require 3/8” of blade height to function.
-The first production order will be 1/2” ROH as this accounts for 95% of the market.
+1/2” ROH accounts for ~95% of the market.
 Send us a message to buy your custom Radius Blade Barber.

-If you don’t know, get a 1/2" ROH Blade Barber.
+If you don’t know, get a 1/2″ ROH Blade Barber.

 3/8 inches or 9.5mm of blade height is required for the Blade Barber to function.

 What direction should the Blade Barber be moved (pushed or pulled) along the skate blade?

 The molded handle indicates the proper direction.
 Moving the Blade Barber in the wrong direction can damage the tungsten carbide cutter.

 Can the Blade Barber be held and used with a left hand?